RockitBootcamp/Student-Resources/PHP/02 Variable Types/README.md

 ### Type Casting
 We've learned about the different data types (integers, strings, booleans, etc.).
 Type casting is when a data type is input as one type, but executed as another.
 For example, if we have the following:
 `$x = 3 + '8'`, 3 is an integer and 8 is a string.
 However, if we were to output `$x`, the result would be 11.
 This is because PHP implicitly type casts the string of '8' to be an integer.
 Another example would be if we have the following:

 ```php
 $a = 8
 $b = 3
 $c = $a / $b
 ```

 `$a` and `$b` are integers, therefore, you would expect `$c` to also be an integer.
-However, PHP will convert the vaule to a float where the output will be "2.6666666666667".
+However, PHP will convert the value to a float where the output will be "2.6666666666667".
 If you want this to be an integer, then you would explicitly cast $c as an integer as follows:

 ```php
 $a = 8
 $b = 3
 $c = (int)($a/$b)
 ```

 To recap, Implicit Type casting is when PHP automatically converts values from one type to another, and Explicit Type casting is when you specify what type you want the value to be.